danielemolino/XGeM/README.md

 ## Demo Instructions
 To run the demo, execute the `demo_model.py` script.
 Due to data protection restrictions, real data cannot be shared.
 Instead, two synthetic images (`Frontal.tiff` and `Lateral.tiff`) are provided in the `Examples` folder.
-The script performs inference on all possible combinations and saves the generated images in `Examples.tiff`.
+The script performs inference on all possible combinations and saves the generated images in `/Examples` folder.